Gayaza High School: History

-Christian missionaries belonging to the Church Missionary Society of England founded Gayaza High School on the land that was donated to the Church by Kabaka Daudi Cwa II (King of Buganda) in January 1905 with 4 pioneer students and hence became Uganda's first girls’ boarding school.
+Christian missionaries belonging to the Church Missionary Society of England founded Gayaza High School on the land that was donated to the church by Kabaka Daudi Cwa II (King of Buganda) in January 1905 with four pioneer students, and hence became Uganda's first girls’ boarding school.

 The purpose of the school's establishment was to train girls, especially the daughters of chiefs of the Kingdom of Buganda, in those skills that would make them better wives but his was only a basis of security approval from the traditional leaders of that time.
-The founders however had a different motive: to educate girls based on a strong Christian foundation.
+The founders, however, had a different motive: to educate girls based on a strong Christian foundation.
 They realized that the best way of entrenching Christianity was by having Christian mothers under whom children spent their formative years.

 In the beginning, the school's curriculum included agriculture, handiwork, child-care and needlework, as well as scripture, reading, writing, arithmetic and geography.

-Gayaza High School was built on a 140-acre piece of land, with 3 houses; Kikko, Kyawakati and Manga.
-Its Motto was "Banno" (friends).
-The girls initially put on a "suuka" (bed-sheet) for the school uniform although this was modified into a uniform with a Victorian dress top, akin to the current Baganda traditional dress ‘bodingi’ (Gomesi).
-Later.
-Alfreda Allen (the founding headmistress) designed a new uniform with a round-neck, with short Magyar sleeves, an embroidered badge and different colours used to distinguish classes.
+Gayaza High School was built on a 140-acre piece of land, with three houses: Kikko, Kyawakati and Manga.
+Its motto was "Banno" (friends).
+The girls initially put on a suuka (bed-sheet) for the school uniform, although this was modified into a uniform with a Victorian dress top, akin to the current Baganda traditional dress bodingi (gomesi).
+Later, Alfreda Allen (the founding headmistress) designed a new uniform with a round-neck, with short Magyar sleeves, an embroidered badge and different colours used to distinguish classes.

-In 1939, the informal senior secondary section began but later in 1962, it was decided to separate the secondary school from the junior school.
-Gayaza Junior School retained the old premises on the eastern side, while the secondary school retaining the original name of Gayaza High School found home on the western wing.
+In 1939, the informal senior secondary section began.
+In 1962, the secondary school was separated from the junior school.
+Gayaza Junior School retained the old premises on the eastern side, while the secondary school, retaining the original name of Gayaza High School, found a home on the western wing.
 When they separated, Gayaza Junior School changed its motto from "Banno" and started sharing Gayaza High School's motto: "Never Give Up".
-As a result, from 1963 Ms. Hill became the Junior School's headmistress while Ms. Joan Cox was the secondary school's head teacher.
+As a result, from 1963, Hill became the Junior School's headmistress while Joan Cox was the secondary school's head teacher.

-From 4 girls, the twin-schools have gone on to become two of Uganda's academic giants, increasing enrollment at both schools to more than 1,000 pupils and students respectively.
+From four girls, the twin-schools have gone on to become two of Uganda's academic giants, increasing enrollment at both schools to more than 1,000 pupils and students respectively.